 Dering’s “The History of King Henrie the fourth” is the first textual conjunction of the two parts of Henry IV, and the first adaptation to conflate and redact any two Shakespeare plays.
 It also has singular significance in terms of the life of its originator, and in terms of the cultural politics of the late Jacobean period.
 This project will introduce Dering as the figure mainly responsible for the reshaping of Shakespeare’s two plays into one, and will place his planned production in the context of his interests in the London theatre and in the collection of books.
 It will also reflect on the play’s concern with the tension between the allurements of private life and the call of public duty as a theme reflected in Dering’s own public and political career.
 It emerges as a document that significantly illuminates our understanding of the cultural and political uses of Shakespeare in the early 1620s, a period witnessing intensive political polarization along lines of religious affiliation as the Thirty Years’ War began to take its toll in mainland Europe.
 But above all, this project will put the manuscript itself under the microscope, presenting “The History of Henrie the fourth” as a document that tells a story about its own making, and about its role in planning a private household performance of Shakespeare at a rural manor in late Jacobean Kent.

 The present project is an exercise in presenting and interpreting a document that few people have commented on and even fewer have seen at first hand.
 Housed in the Folger Shakespeare Library, it is a restricted item, meaning that it requires special permission to inspect it.
-This high level of protection acknowledges the significance of the document for the reasons already mentioned.
+This high level of protection acknowledges the significance of the document.
 The provision of digital resources acts as a conservation measure because it makes inspection of the original unnecessary for all but the most specialist of purposes.
 High quality page-by-page images of the entire manuscript are available in Folger Digital Images.
 The present project examines the manuscript selectively, providing images that illustrate the various topics that come under review.
-As an act of interpretation and commentary it complements the Folger’s image set and the transcription.
-Users of this project are therefore encouraged to examine the other resources.
-Meanwhile, this digital resource will show as well as tell, and interpret as well as display.
+As an act of interpretation and commentary it complements the Folger’s image set.
+Users of this project are therefore encouraged to explore the full set of images.
+Meanwhile, the present digital resource will show as well as tell, and interpret as well as display.